OPEN: Mon - Sat 10-5; Sun 11-5 Click for Timed-Entry Admission

 Daily Schedule of Presentationsregister for the series

-CLARE COMM - Professor Emerita of Marketing @ University of Massachusetts, Lowell
+CLARE L. COMM - Professor Emerita of Marketing @ University of Massachusetts, Lowell

-Clare received a PhD in Marketing from the University of Cincinnati and specialized in services marketing and buyer behavior.
-She has written numerous articles regarding the marketing of services and sustainability for both higher education and the airline industry, and co-authored a book on sustainability—Enterprise Sustainability: Enhancing the Military’s Ability to Perform its Mission—with Joel Manary and Dennis F. X. Mathaisel (CRC, 2009).
+Clare is Professor Emeritus in the College of Management at UMASS - Lowell, where she specialized in services marketing and buyer behavior.
+She received a PhD in Marketing from the University of Cincinnati and has written numerous articles in the area of the marketing of services and sustainability in higher education and the airline industry.
+Clare co-authored a book on sustainability—Sustaining the Military Enterprise: Enhancing its Ability to Perform the Mission—with Joel Manary and Dennis F. X. Mathaisel (CRC Press/Taylor & Francis Group, Spring 2010; ISBN 978-1-4200-7858-9).

-CATHLIN DAVIS - Professor of Education @ California State University, Stanislaus
+CATHLIN DAVIS - Professor/Liberal Studies Chair @ California State University, Stanislaus

 GABRIELLE DONNELLY - Journalist / Author